Aaron Dessner: The Long Count

 The Long Count was a large commission for the BAM Next Wave Festival in 2009.
 Dessner and his brother, Bryce, worked alongside visual artist Matthew Ritchie, creating a work loosely based on the Mayan creation story Popol Vuh.
 The work included a 12-piece orchestra and a number of guest singers, including Kim and Kelley Deal (the Breeders, the Pixies), Matt Berninger (the National), Shara Worden (My Brightest Diamond), and Tunde Adebimpe (TV on the Radio).
 The work had its world premiere at the Krannert Center for the Performing Arts in September 2009 as part of the Ellnora Festival.
-It has since been performed at BAM, the Holland Festival and the Barbican.

 Dark Was the Night

 In 2009, Aaron and Bryce Dessner produced an extensive AIDS charity compilation, Dark Was the Night, for the Red Hot Organization.
-The record features exclusive recordings and collaborations from a long list of artists including David Byrne, the Arcade Fire, Sufjan Stevens, Feist, Sharon Jones, Cat Power, Grizzly Bear, My Morning Jacket, the Decemberists, Bon Iver, Conor Oberst, and Spoon.
 Dark Was the Night has raised over 2 million dollars for AIDS charities as of January 2012.
 In 2009, Dessner contributed a track to the Dark Was the Night compilation.
-This track, "Big Red Machine", was co-written with Justin Vernon of Bon Iver, and was also featured in the 2010 film, "Last Minutes with ODEN," a short documentary that later went on to win the overall Best Video Award at the first annual Vimeo Awards ceremony.

 On May 3, 2009, 4AD and Red Hot produced Dark Was the Night – Live, a concert celebrating the newest Red Hot album.
 The show took place at Radio City Music Hall and featured several of the artists that contributed to the compilation.